-However, students are advised that commencing with the annual examinations in 1969, the Faculty of Commerce intends to award deferred examinations under (ii) and (iii) above only in exceptional circumstances.
+However, the Faculty of Commerce intends to award deferred examinations under (ii) and (iii) above only in exceptional circumstances.
 Every practicable effort will be made to resolve a doubt before the final composite mark and published grades are determined.

 In subjects under the control of the various schools in the Faculty of Commerce the published grade will be determined on the basis of a composite mark which will include, on a weighted basis, the results of the final examination, term, mid-year and other prescribed examinations, essays and assignments.
 The exact method of weighting the components of the composite mark may differ from subject to subject, but students will be advised of the weighting at the commencement of First Term.